zazadeng/CMSModellingHelper/README.md

 1. We need Eclipse to contain [WTP](http://www.eclipse.org/webtools)(Eclipse Web Tools Platform), there are bundles ((DTP)[http://www.eclipse.org/datatools]) for parsing sql queries; if we download the FOR JAVE EE DEVELOPER distribution will include needed bundles.

-2. Download [ANTLR](www.antlr.org)(antlr-runtime-3.1.3.jar); put this jar under com.wcb.cms.modelmaker.brain/BundleContent and reflesh this project, right click the jar and do "Build Path -> Add to Build Path".
+2. Download [NETTY](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22io.netty%22%20AND%20a%3A%22netty%22)(3.5.9.Final.jar) and [Lettuce](http://search.maven.org/#search%7Cga%7C1%7Clettuce)(lettuce-2.2.0.jar); put these two JARs under com.wcb.cms.modelmaker.redis/BundleContent and reflesh this project, right click the jar and do "Build Path -> Add to Build Path".
 Put this jar in com.wcb.cms.modelmaker.persistent.sqlite/BundleContent, and do the same thing as mentioned before to add this jar into the build path of the project.

-3. Download [SqlJet](sqljet.com)(sqljet-1.0.7.jar); put this jar under com.wcb.cms.modelmaker.persistent.sqlite/BundleContent and do the same thing as mentioned before to add this jar into the build path of the project.
+Also, add these two JARs to the Classpath under the Runtime tab in the MANIFEST.MF file.

 4. Download [geronimo](http://geronimo.apache.org)(geronimo-tomcat7-javaee6-3.0.0), remember this location, it will be needed for the coming step.